Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 Again, projection.

-Yesterday afternoon, CNN, the situation room with Jeopardy contestant, Wolf Blitzer.
+Yesterday afternoon, CNN, the Situation Room, with Jeopardy contestant Wolf Blitzer.

 Oh, sorry, he wasn't there.

-The fill-in host was Suzanne Malvaux.
+The fill-in host was Suzanne Malvo.

-There's some other Malvo babe who told Julianne Malvaux, who said on television once that she hoped Clarence Thomas's wife fed him a lot of bacon and eggs so he'd die of heart disease, and they tell we're uncivil.
+And she was speaking with, oh, by the way, let's not forget what Julia Julianne does some other Malvo babe who told Julianne Malvo, who said on television once that she hoped Clarence Thomas's wife fed him a lot of bacon and eggs so he'd die of heart disease.

 Rush Limbaugh today on his show said, we are working and fighting to make sure Obama fails.